-Kushal, who became PMP certified few months ago certainly thinks that one can pass the certification exam easily.
-He believes that if a person studies the right material and prepares well, it is certainly not an impossible exam.
-His score report supports his thinking.
+Is PMP easy to pass?
+Or is it a hard and difficult exam to crack Most people think PMP certification exam is not easy.
+Kushal, who became PMP certified few months ago, has a contrary belief.
+Kushal thinks that, if a person uses the right study material and prepares well, she/he can easily pass the credential test.
+It is just like a piece of cake.
+Kushal's score report supports his thinking.
 He scored Above Target in 4 domains and Target in 1 domain.

 Kushal and I have interacted a few times over the Internet.
 I felt very happy when he passed the exam and requested him to share his experience.
 I believe Kushal’s experience will help you in passing the test.

 My Observations & Preparation Strategy – PMP Is Easy To Pass

 Happy to inform you that I have passed my PMP exam.
 I scored AT in all areas except closing where i was rated as Target.

 I would like to thank Izenbridge (Manish sir, Seema Madam, Jyoti madam) for all their help and support.